 When looking for advice and support, the Pianodao Tea Room is the natural place to ask, its members always willing to share their experiences in a friendly way.
 I knew several members had tried MTB exams with their students in recent months, and several were willing to share their experiences…

-Here then are five teacher interviews I arranged, which answered my own questions and will, I hope, help you find answers to yours…Continue reading Discovering MTB Exams (part 2)
+Here then are four teacher interviews I arranged, which answered my own questions and will, I hope, help you find answers to yours…Continue reading Discovering MTB Exams (part 2)